axeluhl/sailing-analytics/wiki/info/landscape/olympic-plan-for-paris-marseille-2024.md

 ### Internet Failure

 As in the Tokyo 2020 scenario; in particular, the local security service must be started which will work off a regularly updated local MongoDB copy of the cloud-based security-service.sapsailing.com; this also requires to adjust /etc/hosts and the tunnels accordingly.

-## SSH Tunnels

-TBD; baseline is again the Tokyo 2020 set-up.

 ## Test Plan for Test Event Marseille July 2023